 34. 1 suitable for disabled.
-Plus six 2-bed apartments in grounds, and self-catering apartments in village.
+Plus six 2-bed apartments in grounds, 12 self-catering in village.

-lift, lounge, bar, restaurant, Gallery dining area, meeting/function rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, terraces, art gallery, spa (treatment room, infinity hydro pool).
+lift, lounge, bar, restaurant, Gallery dining area, meeting/function rooms, Wi-Fi, in-room TV (Freeview), civil wedding licence, terraces, art gallery, spa (treatments, infinity pool), public areas wheelchair accessible, adapted toilet.

 all ages welcomed.

 allowed in some apartments.

 per room B&B single £145–£230, double £190–£350, D,B&B double £210–£430 (at limited times of year). À la carte £40.